Creating Life-Changing Opportunities

 Learn more about our L’Taken Trip to Washington, DC

 New Orleans Service Trip:

 While public schools are still wrapping up the year, Independent School students have a unique opportunity to join us for a late-spring service trip to New Orleans!

-Working along side Boston-area teens and the JCRC’s TELEM program, North Shore teens will be guided by the St. Bernard Project in building, repairing, painting and more in areas impacted by last year’s devastating EF3 tornado.
+Jewish teens from Greater Boston and the JCRC’s TELEM program, will be guided by the St. Bernard Project in building, repairing, painting and more in areas impacted by by natural disasters.
 In the evenings, we’ll have fun exploring the one of a kind NOLA, taking in local events, music and sampling southern cuisine.
 Throughout the week, we’ll discuss and learn about the Jewish faith’s connection to service work and repairing the world.

 Learn more about our Independent School Service Trip to New Orleans